datsfilipe/datsfilipe/README.md

 <!-- about me -->
 <h1 align="left">Hi, I'm Filipe Lima</h1>

-- An junior Web Developer focused on front-end technologies
+- I'm a Front-end Web Developer 🎨

-- I’m at my first job as a front-end developer
+- I’m at my first job as a developer, gaining experience

 <!-- portfolio link
-- All of my projects are available at [portfolio]() -->
+- All of my projects are available at my [portfolio]() -->

-- I'm also looking to collaborate more with open source
+- I'm studying back-end stuff for web development

 ## 🛠 &nbsp;Tech Stack